All Episodes

 Good luck on Tuesday.

-Four days till election day.
+Four days to election day.

-One of the important now remember if we hold in the Senate, Tennessee, if we hold Nevada, Dean Heller, and if Martha McSally holds on, well, every other state we're talking about, Montana and North Dakota and Indiana and Florida, they all become potential pickups for us.
+Now, remember, if we hold in the Senate Tennessee, if we hold Nevada, Dean Heller, and if Martha McSally holds on, well, every other state we're talking about, Montana and North Dakota, and Indiana and Florida, they all become potential pickups for us.

-Um anyway, so we'll check in with Rick Scott.
+Anyway, so we'll check in with Rick Scott.

 Also, a little race that hasn't been paid attention to.